CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_progbasics.md

 ​        return(recur_fibo(n-1) + recur_fibo(n-2))

 #### How do you find a max value in a list/array if you can’t use any built-in functions?

+def max(values_list):
+    values_list = [1,2,3,4,5,3]
+    max_value = None
+    for value in values_list:
+        if not max_value:
+            max_value = value
+        elif value > max_value:
+            max_value = value
+    return max_value

 #### How do you find the average of values in a list/array if you can’t use any built-in functions?

+list = [15, 9, 55, 41, 35, 20, 62, 49]

+def list_average(list):

+​    sum = 0

+​    count = 0

+​    for i in list:

+​        sum = sum + i

+​        count = count + 1

+​    avg = sum / count

+​    return avg

+print("The average is, " + str(list_average(list)))

 #### What do we call an *in-place* sort?

+numbers = [1, 2, 56, 32, 51, 2, 8, 92, 15]
+i = 0
+j = 0
+lenght = len(numbers)

+for i in range(lenght):
+    for j in range(1, lenght - i): if numbers[j-1] > numbers[j]:
+            (numbers[j-1], numbers[j]) = (numbers[j], numbers[j-1])

 #### Explain an algorithm which sorts a list!

 ### Programming paradigms - procedural

 #### What is the call stack?

+CALL STACK: in computer science, ~ is a stack data structure that stores information about the active subroutines of a computer program.

 #### What is “Stack overflow”?

+STACK OVERFLOW:

+1. ~ is a question and answer site for professional and enthusiast programmers.

+2. ~ (as a general term) occurs in software, if the call stack pointer exceeds the stack bound.
+   This can happen e.g. when there is an excessively deep or infinitive recursion in a program

+   e.g.
+   def foo():
+   	return foo()

 #### What are the main parts of a function?

+1. In Python, a function is a group of related statements that performs a specific task.

+   Functions help break our program into smaller and modular chunks.
+As our program grows larger and larger, functions make it more organized and manageable.

+   Furthermore, it avoids repetition and makes the code reusable.

+   Syntax of a function:

+   def function_name(parameters):

+   ​	statement

+   ​	return

+Above shown is a function definition that consists of the following components.

+1. Keyword "def" that marks the start of the function header.
+2. A function name to uniquely identify the function.
+3. Parameters (arguments) through which we pass values to a function.
+They are optional.
+4. A colon (:) to mark the end of the function header.
+5. Optional documentation string (docstring) to describe what the function does.
+6. One or more valid python statements that make up the function body.
+Statements must have the same indentation level (usually 4 spaces).
+7. An optional return  statement to return a value from the function.

 ### Programming languages - Python
 #### How do you use a dictionary in Python?